nya3jp/tast/docs/writing_tests.md

 - `testing.AddTest()` should be the only statement of `init()`'s body.
 - `testing.AddTest()` should take a pointer of a `testing.Test` composite literal.

+Each field of testing.Test should be constant-like.
+Fields should not be set using the invocation of custom functions (however, append() is allowed), or using variables.
+In particular, we say constant-like is any of these things:

+- An array literal of constant-like.
+- A go constant.
+- A literal value.
+- A var defined as an array literal of go constants or literal values (N.B. not general constant-likes).
+- A var forwarding (set to) another constant-like var.
+- A call to append on some constant-likes.
+- A call to hwdep.D, but please apply the spirit of constant-like to the arguments to hwdep.D.

 The test registration code will be similar to the following:

 ```go